elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

      - This is particularly true for TF Serving

- * ”more data usually beats better algorithms” – Anant Ramarajan
+ * "more data usually beats better algorithms" – Anant Ramarajan

      - TF Training also needs access to large datasets.